shivamakhauri04/Roomba_robot_vacuum_cleaner/README.md

 ## Overview
 This project involves a turtlebot which can move around the room to clean the room.
 It has collision avoidance behaviour and is developed using high quality C++ code.
+The turtlebot moves in the room with linear velocity.
+When it comes close to a obstacle, the linear velocity is made 0 and the robot is made to turn, with non zero angular velocity.

 ## Pre- Requisites:
 1. Ros Kinetic